Frankfurt in Winter: Discover Delicious Restaurants & Cafés

 Frankfurt in winter, photo: Thomas Wolf (The Wolf in the Forest), CC0, via Wikimedia Commons

-When Frankfurt raises its shoulders – the time for connoisseurs begins
+When Frankfurt shrugs its shoulders, it's time for connoisseurs to enjoy life.

-Frankfurt's winter culinary landscape: Between tradition and creativity
+Frankfurt's culinary scene in winter, between tradition and creativity

 Plate with seasonal winter dish